Veneto: Habsburg rule

 The Napoleonic Kingdom of Italy from 1806 to 1810 included Dalmatia that had belonged to Venice until 1797.

 In 1805–1806, Veneto was conquered by Napoleon's armies and included in the Kingdom of Italy.
 During 1809, the region revolted against the French-Italian rule, supporting the advancing Austrian troops during the War of the Fifth Coalition.
 It was mainly a peasant revolt, less organised than the nearby Andreas Hofer's revolt, while urban national guard troops fought on the French-Italian side.
 After the Congress of Vienna, 1814–1815, Venetia was the eastern half of the Kingdom of Lombardy–Venetia, a separate kingdom within the Austrian Empire.

 During the 1848 First Italian War of Independence, Venetia rose against the central Austrian government, forming the Republic of San Marco.
 After 17 months, it sought annexation to the Kingdom of Sardinia, forming an Italian confederation against Austria, and using the Italian tricolour in its flag.
 However, the other Italian states left the war in May 1848, and Sardinia surrendered (August 1848, then March 1849), Venetia stood alone.
 It surrendered on 24 August 1849, when the Siege of Venice ended.

-The Austrian imperial government was unpopular among upper and middle classes, because of Metternich's anti-liberal politics, turned by Emperor Franz Joseph into neo-absolutism after 1848, and for not granting Lombardo–Venetia any real autonomy: It was considered less than a puppet state; nevertheless, it was appreciated (especially among lower classes) for its efficient and honest administration; by 1848–1849, there would be no further revolt against the Austrian rule.
+The Austrian imperial government was unpopular among upper and middle classes, because of Metternich's anti-liberal politics, turned by Emperor Franz Joseph I into neo-absolutism after 1848, and for not granting Lombardo–Venetia any real autonomy: It was considered less than a puppet state; nevertheless, it was appreciated (especially among lower classes) for its efficient and honest administration; by 1848–1849, there would be no further revolt against the Austrian rule.